Googool/PaperJDA/README.md

 # PaperJDA
-JDA application in a plugin.
+PaperJDA utilizes the Java Discord API (JDA) and the Paper API to run a Discord application inside of a plugin.